shauns11/Inequalities-in-hypertension-among-adults-using-HSE-data/README.md

 undiagnosed hypertension.
 Inequalities, using household income tertiles as an indicator of socioeconomic status, were quantified using average marginal effects (AMEs) after adjustment for confounding variables.

-**Results**: Overall, 32% of men and 27% of women had survey-defined hypertension (measured blood pressure $&ge$ 140/90mmHg and/or currently using medicine to treat high blood pressure).
+**Results**: Overall, 32% of men and 27% of women had survey-defined hypertension (measured blood pressure ge 140/90mmHg and/or currently using medicine to treat high blood pressure).
 Higher proportions (38% of men and 32% of women) either self-reported previous diagnosis or had survey-defined hypertension.
 Of these, 65% of men and 70% of women had diagnosed hypertension.
 Among all adults, participants in low-income versus high-income households had a higher probability of being hypertensive (AMEs: men 2.1%; 95% CI: -0.2, 4.4%; women 3.7%; 95% CI: 1.8, 5.5%) and of being diagnosed as